 But then, in early August 1888, Martha Tabram was murdered in George Yard, one street away from the corner where Emma Smith had been attacked.

 The attack on poor Martha was as frenzied as it was savage, and multiple stab wounds peppered her upper body.

 Although Martha’s death most certainly caused consternation in the area, the police were still of the opinion that a gang was responsible.

-In the wake of the Mary Nichols Murder the belief that a gang was responsible began to waiver, not just amongst the police put amongst the local populace and the press at large also.
+In the wake of the Mary Nichols murder, the belief that a gang was responsible began to waiver, not just amongst the police but amongst the local populace and the press at large also.

 THE LEATHER APRON SCARE

 This was the period when the police investigations amongst the local prostitutes yielded the likely sounding suspect “Leather Apron.”

 Unfortunately, the Leather Apron scare backfired alarmingly in that press speculation that he was a member of the local immigrant community led to racial unrest in the area, and the police were forced to face the alarming prospect that there might well be anti-Jewish rioting in the area.